dry-rb/dry-validation/docsite/source/rules.html.md

 # => {user: #<User id: 42>}
 ```

-Also, defualt context can be provided on contract initialization:
+Also, default context can be provided on contract initialization:

 ```ruby
 user = UserRepo.new.find(42)